Second presidency of Lula da Silva: Dengue vaccine

+Public security

+The Federal Government presented a proposed constitutional amendment (PEC) aimed at modernizing and integrating public security in the country.
+The initiative, led by the ministry of justice and public security, Ricardo Lewandowski, seeks to strengthen the fight against organized crime and improve cooperation among the Union, states and municipalities.
+Among the main points are the creation of a Unified Public Security System (SUSP) with constitutional status, the expansion of the responsibilities of the Federal Police and the Federal Highway Police – which would be renamed the Federal Ostensive Police – and the consolidation of permanent financial instruments, such as the National Public Security and Penitentiary Policy Fund, guaranteeing stable resources for the sector.

+The government argues that the proposal does not remove the autonomy of the states, but seeks to promote greater coordination and efficiency in police action, especially in the face of the advance of criminal factions operating beyond state borders.
+Even so, the text faces resistance from sectors of the right and the opposition.
+Despite the criticism, the Ministry of Justice states that the proposal was built in dialogue with governors and specialists, and that it represents an effort to make the fight against crime more integrated, technological and effective throughout the national territory.

 Infrastructure

 Energy

 The Lula government inaugurated, on 22 March, the first hybrid Renewable energy park in the country authorized by the National Electric Energy Agency (Aneel): the "Neo-energy Renewable Complex – Fountain Wind Farm", which consists of renewable Wind power and solar energy, located in Santa Luzia, Paraíba.

-In a meeting with the Minister of Mines and Energy, Alexandre Silveira, Lula showed support for the use of electricity derived from renewable sources, in particular for reducing the cost of the service, especially for the poor; Goals were also discussed to place Brazil in a "leading global position in the generation of clean energy", in addition to encouraging more sustainable public transport.
+In a meeting with the Minister of Mines and Energy, Alexandre Silveira, Lula showed support for the use of electricity derived from renewable sources, in particular for reducing the cost of the service, especially for the poor; goals were also discussed to place Brazil in a "leading global position in the generation of clean energy", in addition to encouraging more sustainable public transport.

 Transport

 Aerial transport

 Despite normally being categorized as centre-left, the Lula government continued with the privatization of elements of the Brazilian infrastructure, such as in May 2023, when it carried out the auction of the Natal International Airport through its Ministry of Ports and Airports, which resulted in the purchase of this airfield by the Swiss state-owned company Flughafen Zürich AG (Zurich Airport Ltd.)

-By decision of the Ministry of Ports and Airports, in August 2023, flights arriving and departing from Santos Dumont airport were restricted from 2024, which could only occur with origin or destination up to 400 kilometers away. it limited, in practice, flights from the airport between Rio de Janeiro, São Paulo and Belo Horizonte; The measure sought to divert part of the flights to the Galeão International Airport, managed by the company RIOgaleão, controlled by the Changi Group, from Singapore; However, the decision was revised in November, exchanging the distance restriction for a restriction on passenger volume, which will be limited to 6.5 million per year.
+By decision of the Ministry of Ports and Airports, in August 2023, flights arriving and departing from Santos Dumont airport were restricted from 2024, which could only occur with origin or destination up to 400 kilometers away. it limited, in practice, flights from the airport between Rio de Janeiro, São Paulo and Belo Horizonte; the measure sought to divert part of the flights to the Galeão International Airport, managed by the company RIOgaleão, controlled by the Changi Group, from Singapore; however, the decision was revised in November, exchanging the distance restriction for a restriction on passenger volume, which will be limited to 6.5 million per year.